 A posterior baby is not optimal and luckily there are things you can do yourself to make sure it does not happen.
-Most of these precautions are small exercises in line with stretching and prenatal yoga, but just getting up of your chair and walk around also helps.
+Most of these precautions are small exercises in line with stretching and prenatal yoga, but just getting up from your chair and walking around also helps.
 You can furthermore go ahead and do belly mapping or change out your recliner chair with a birth ball to sit on instead.

 Another part of your physical preparation will have to revolve around what you put in your body.
 When it comes to food to eat while pregnant it can be broken down into two equally important aspects; what you eat must be “real food” and that things you eat have the right nutritional value.
 Consult your doctor about suiting a diet for your specific needs.
-There are general rules though, eat plenty of quality protein (nuts, avocado, white fish), vegetables, and choose foods of different color groups (called “eating the rainbow”).
+There are general rules though, eat plenty of quality protein (nuts, avocado, white fish) and vegetables, and choose foods of different colour groups (called “eating the rainbow”).

 Now for the mental preparation.
 For this element no shoe fits all, given people are different, the methods used for mental preparations are also very different.
-Moms have given positive recommendations for practicing mindfulness, meditation, prayer, and daily affirmation when trying to prepare for birth and connecting with their unborn.
+Moms have given positive recommendations for practising mindfulness, meditation, prayer, and daily affirmation when trying to prepare for birth and connecting with their unborn.
 All of these suggestions are as good as the last one, try out a few things and feel what is right for you and your body.

 Find a doula by consulting your doctor and get some references.
 Often it is all about gut feelings when choosing one, so interview a couple and choose the one you feel closest to.
 You will be happy in the long run to have someone whom you click with on a personal level.

 The last point we are going into is birthing classes.
 As with many other aspects of life, education is key.
 A class can help demystify the process and answer all the questions you and your partner might have.
-A good class should teach about preparation and equip you both with the necessary information to go through all the stages of labor.
+A good class should teach about preparation and equip you both with the necessary information to go through all the stages of labour.
 This will both ensure the safety of your baby, but also relieve a lot of stress for you as parents.

 When choosing a birthing class you should look for one outside your hospital.
 The birth classes hospitals offer are often angled towards being a good patient and not necessarily about giving you all the information needed to truly understand your options.

 I hope this article has helped clear up some of the steps you will need to take I you wish for a natural birth with no medicinal help.
 Now go do a ton of more research and take the steps you need to ensure the best possible pregnancy and delivery.
-And remember the most important thing is to listen to your body and taking it easy, good luck!
+And remember the most important thing is to listen to your body and take it easy, good luck!

 Start saving for your child before it is born.
 That will allow you to give your children a good start in life when they move out.
 Compound interest guarantees that the money you save today will be worth a lot more in 18 years.
 Every USD you save now is likely to be worth at least USD5 when your child is 18.

-Always invest the money you save for your child in low to mid risk investments such as dividend stocks.
+Always invest the money you save for your child in low to mid-risk investments such as dividend stocks.
 Never invest the money in high-risk binary options or other high-risk financial instruments.
-A low-risk strategy is always best when you invest money long term.
+A low-risk strategy is always best when you invest money long-term.